BINF-6310L-8310L-Spring25/Problem_Set_07_distribution_fit/README.md

 de Torrenté et al also tested the Cauchy distribution.
 You have a hunch that gene 200099_s_at (row 100) might be a good fit for the Cauchy Distribution.

-I fit a Cauchy model to the data and generated the two paramters
+I fit a Cauchy model to the data and generated the two parameters
 Location: 14.23807615
 Scale: 0.07723034